ObolNetwork/obol-docs/docs/int/quickstart/quickstart-cli.md

 **Caution**: If you manually update `docker-compose` to mount `lighthouse` from your locally synced `~/.lighthouse`, the whole chain database may get deleted.
 It'd be best not to manually update as `lighthouse` checkpoint-syncs so the syncing doesn't take much time.

-**NOTE**: If you have a `geth` node already synced, you can simply copy over the directory.
+**Note**: If you have a `geth` node already synced, you can simply copy over the directory.
 For ex: `cp -r ~/.ethereum/goerli data/geth`.
 This makes everything faster since you start from a synced geth node.

 ```
 # Delete lighthouse data if it exists